Attempted assassination of Donald Trump in Pennsylvania: Victims

 Corey Comperatore of Sarver, Pennsylvania, was killed by gunfire.
 Comperatore, aged 50, worked as a project and tooling engineer and was the former chief of the Buffalo Township Volunteer Fire Company.
 According to Comperatore's family and Pennsylvania governor Josh Shapiro, he died while shielding his wife and two daughters from gunfire.
 A number of other people were injured.
 Two male audience members, aged 57 and 74, were shot and critically injured.
 Both were listed as in stable condition the next day.
-The 57-year-old victim was discharged from the hospital on July 24; the 74-year-old was discharged on July 26.
+The 57-year-old victim was discharged from the hospital on July 24; the 74-year-old, Jim Copenhaver, was discharged on July 26.
+Both sued the United States Department of Homeland Security in 2026, alleging negligent security measures.
+Copenhaver died on September 23, 2026.
+According to Pennsylvania attorney general Dave Sunday, Copenhaver died from complications stemming from the wounds he sustained in the shooting, however, his lawyer declined to disclose the cause of death has not been officially announced, citing a pending lawsuit.

 U.S. representative Ronny Jackson said that a bullet grazed his nephew's neck, which was treated by medical personnel at the scene.
 Four Pittsburgh Police officers, who were feet away from Trump, suffered minor injuries from flying debris when bullets struck objects nearby.